Moduli spaces of threefolds on the Noether line: Introduction

 Here and throughout this paper, a \emph{$(1, 2)$-surface} is a surface $S$ with at worst canonical singularities, $\mathrm{Vol}(S) = 1$ and $p_g(S) = 2$.
 A key feature of a $(1, 2)$-surface is that its canonical ring is generated by four elements of respective degree $1$, $1$, $2$ and $5$ and related by a single equation of degree $10$.
-Simple fibrations in $(1,2)$-surfaces were introduced and studied in \cite{CP} (see Definition \ref{def!simple} for a precise definition).
-They are fibrations $f\colon X \to B$ from a threefold $X$ with canonical singularities to a smooth curve $B$ with $K_X$ being $f$-ample such that the canonical ring of each fibre is ``algebraically" like that of a $(1, 2)$-surface.
-An enlightening result proved in \cite[Theorem 1.11]{CP} is that every Gorenstein minimal threefold $X$ admitting a simple fibration in $(1, 2)$-surfaces over $\PP^1$ is isomorphic to a divisor in a toric fourfold.
-Moreover, such an $X$ is on the Noether line if it is Gorenstein.
-Thus Conjecture \ref{conj!} is the converse of this result.
-Moreover, in all but a handful of cases, the canonical model itself admits the simple fibration and no birational map is needed.
+Simple fibrations in $(1,2)$-surfaces were introduced and studied in \cite{CP} (see Definition \ref{def: simple fibration} for a precise definition).
+They are fibrations $f \colon X \to B$ from a threefold $X$ with canonical singularities to a smooth curve $B$ with $K_X$ being $f$-ample such that the canonical ring of each fibre is ``algebraically" like that of a $(1, 2)$-surface.
+An enlightening result proved in \cite{CP} is that every Gorenstein minimal threefold $X$ admitting a simple fibration in $(1, 2)$-surfaces over $\PP^1$ satisfies $K_X^3 = \frac{4}{3}p_g(X) - \frac{10}{3}$.
+Thus Conjecture \ref{conj} is a generalization of the converse of the above result.

-As a key step in the proof of Theorem \ref{thm!main}, we show in Theorem \ref{thm!all-are-simple-fibrations} that \begin{teo} Conjecture \ref{conj!} holds true for $p_g \geq 11$. \end{teo} As a corollary, the description in \cite{CP} via simple fibrations holds for all threefolds on the Noether line with $p_g \geq 11$.
-To put this result into perspective, by the result of Horikawa \cite{Horikawa,Horikawagenus2}, every canonical surface on the Noether line with $p_g \ge 7$ admits a ``simple" fibration in genus $2$ curves over $\PP^1$.
-That is, the canonical ring of each fibre is ``algebraically" like that of a smooth genus $2$ curve, which is generated by three elements of respective degree $1$, $1$ and $3$ and related by a single equation of degree $6$ (see also \cite{Xiao,Reidsmallgenus,CPlowgenus}).
-Hence Theorem \ref{thm!main2} is an analogue of this result in dimension three.